major/ansible-rax-fedora22/README.md

 ### Test Fedora 22 on the Rackspace Cloud

-This small ansible playbook will take a Fedora 21 instance on Rackspace Cloud and upgrade it to Fedora 22 (currently in Alpha at the time of this writing).
-It takes 7-9 minutes to run and provides you with a minimal installation of Fedora 22 for testing, or if you're brave, production use.
+This small ansible playbook will take a Fedora 21 instance on Rackspace Cloud and upgrade it to Fedora 22.
+It takes 7-9 minutes to run in most cases (sometimes less).

 ##### Getting started
 Ensure that you [have ansible installed](http://docs.ansible.com/intro_installation.html) on your system.
 (That's outside the scope of these instructions.)